 CREDIT CARD: If you wish to pay by credit card, we will send you a Paypal money request that you can pay directly with your credit card.
 You do not need a Paypal account to use this method.
 The money request will include a 4% charge to cover the credit card fees that we incur.

-WIRE TRANSFER: If you wish to send a wire or bank transfer, let us know and we will send you an invoice that includes our bank transfer information.
-When sending the transfer please add an extra $30 to cover the fee that the bank charges us for receiving wire transfers.
+WIRE TRANSFER: If you wish to send a wire or bank transfer, please let us know and we will send you an invoice that includes our bank transfer information.

 CHEQUE: Please make cheques payable to Big Fish Expeditions Inc.

 Covid 19 Concerns